erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/disable-secureboot-en.md

 ##### Cons of secureboot
 - PC is required to update drivers

+##### Cons of secureboot disabled
 - SOME applications may not run due to Test Mode
+- Watermark on homescreen

 ## Disabling secureboot

 #### Make a backup of your rooted boot image